FrustratedGameDev/project2/README.md

 	- "Unusually small" number of issues handled by person21?
 	- "Unusually large" number of commits?
 	- Large time between commits for one person?

+# Bad Smells
+What bad smells can we detect using the above features?